I originally tore my ACL and MCL when I got stamped on the side of my knee playing rugby when I was 21. This sadly ended my time playing rugby.

 I am particularly interested in the MCL, and the collateral ligament on the opposite side - the LCL, in terms of injury as I have developed a new way of tackling this particular injury by the use of an augmentation with a 2mm non-biodegradable tape, which I use in conjunction with the patient's own tissue (autograft) or allograft.

 Scott's case was amazing.
-He is a 40 year old lawyer who came to see me in 2016 with a complex right knee issue.
+He is a 40 year old working in the investment banking industry who came to see me in 2016 with a complex right knee issue.

 He first injured his knee playing rugby aged 21 and had a combined ACL and MCL rupture.
 He went on to have both reconstructed in London but sadly his knee never felt the same and he just decided to put up with it.